MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-bulk-import.md

 13. Select **Ok**.
 14. Select **Next**.
 15. Select **Next** and then **Publish**.
-16. Navigate to https://make.powerapps.com and select Dataflows from the left-menu (you might have to select **More** first to get to the Dataflows menu).
+16. Navigate to the [Power Apps maker portal](https://make.powerapps.com) and select Dataflows from the left-menu (you might have to select **More** first to get to the Dataflows menu).
 17. Confirm that you see a new dataflow entry and that both icons show success once the import is complete.
     :::image type="content" source="media/work-queues/work-queue-import-inprogress.png" alt-text="Screenshot of the Dataflows list showing dataflows that are complete and still refreshing." lightbox="media/work-queues/work-queue-import-inprogress.png":::
 18. Once complete, navigate to the work queue details page of the vendor invoice queue and confirm that the work queue items have been added.